 - Businesses looking to increase customer retention.

-- Businesses needing centralized information for customer information.
+- Businesses needing centralized customer information.

 - Businesses needing to track and centralize customer communications.